The Total Solar Eclipse Cairns November 14th 2012

 Filters

-Eclipse shades are special cardboard frame sunglasses or hand held rectangular cardboard viewers with properly made solar filters built-in.
+Eclipse shades are special cardboard frame sunglasses with properly made solar filters built-in.
 These should be available for purchase at many tourist and retail outlets around Cairns.
-Check that the glasses have the European Community Certification (CE) as this is the safety standard that is being adopted by the QLD government.
-Eclipses occurred so infrequently in Australia over the past 100 years that no Australian Standard exists.
-The Starfield 7 glasses in the accompanying advertisement are CE certified and can be purchased and used with confidence and possibly at less cost than he street price in Cairns.
-These glasses are the most convenient filtration method.
+These are the most convenient filtration method.
 Do read the instructions.
 Some of these shades are not rated for continuous viewing but for viewing 30 seconds at a time.
-A pair of eclipse shades will probably cost less than $10.00 .
+A pair of eclipse shades will probably cost less than $10.00.
 These cardboard glasses use special filter materials that effectively cut all wavelengths of light including the dangerous IR and UV that defacto materials pass to your eyes.
 Your eyesight is definitely worth the investment.
 Other suitable filters are a number 14 arc welding filter available from welding suppliers or a special solar filters available from astronomical suppliers designed to be attached to telescopes or binoculars.

-The Sun will be rising in the east.
+The Sun will be rising as the eclipse begins.
 Stand about 3-5m away from the east wall of a white walled building.
 With your back to the Sun hold the card up so that its shadow falls on the wall.
 In the middle you will see a small image of the partially eclipsed Sun.

 What will you see?

 The Sun will rise at 5:34am.
 About ten minutes later the partial eclipse will begin.
 If you are on the Cairns waterfront, the Sun will remain hidden behind Cape Grafton for 15-20minutes.
 It will rise over the cape about one third eclipsed.
+The dark disk of the Moon will ingress upon the Sun's disk from the west which is the top when viewing the rising Sun in the east.
+The appearance of the first half of the eclipse up to the beginning of totality is illustrated in the gif animation below.
 The partial eclipse will take 54 minutes.
 As totality approaches, the solar crescent will become very thin.
 Though thin, it is still too dangerous to look at without any eye protection.

 About a minute or two before the start of the total eclipse, look to the west.
 You will see the Moon's shadow moving across the sky from west to east.
 West to east may at first seem a little odd.
 Even though the Moon rises in the east and sets west due to the Earth's rotation, the Moon actually orbits the Earth from west to east.
 So the shadow being cast by the Moon also travels from west to east.
 The shadow will move slowly when it is near the western horizon, very quickly as it passes overhead and to the east.
 When this shadow reaches the Sun in the east the total eclipse begins.